-34. Where a person fails to provide reasonable maintenance for any child whom he is liable to maintain under paragraph (b) or (c) of section 31(1), thenmay apply to the Family Judge for a maintenance order against him.

-- (a) any person having parental responsibility under the Children Act 2009 in respect of that child; or

-- (b) the Care Agency; or

-- (c) the child himself,
+- 34. Where a person fails to provide reasonable maintenance for any child whom he is liable to maintain under paragraph (b) or (c) of section 31(1), then- - (a) any person having parental responsibility under the Children Act 2009 in respect of that child; or - (b) the Care Agency; or - (c) the child himself.